trevorgross/trevorgross.github.io/_posts/2023-12-17-bios-boot-from-nvme-expansion-card.md

 Anyway, no problem, I'll just throw a USB thumb drive in, install `/boot` to the thumb drive, and be on my way.
 As you already know this also didn't work.

 The basic concept of "`/boot` on the thumb drive" was sound, but it requires additional partitions and some arcane flags.
-The steps are:
+The steps, when installing Arch Linux, are as follows.
+Note that you can use an SATA drive instead of a USB drive if you adjust the steps accordingly.

 <div id="steps"></div>

+## Step-by-step Instructions

 1. Install NVMe PCIe expansion card
 2. Insert USB drive.
-    1. Consider trying multiple USB ports until the system sees it as /dev/sda
+    1. Consider trying multiple USB ports until the system sees it as `/dev/sda`
     2. The drive can be small; I'm using a 256Mb drive
 3. Boot the Arch installer from another USB drive
 4. Format the NVMe using GPT partition table